logscape/nginxapp/README.md

 # Intro

-Monitor a load balance Nginx Web Farm.
-This app will give overral performance metrics of HAProxy running with an Nginx backend.
+Monitor a load balanced Nginx Web Farm.
+This app will give performance and health metrics of HAProxy running with an Nginx backend.

 ## Downloads